2kwattz/Guess-The-Number-Game/README.md

 # Guess-The-Number-Game

-Guess the number in 10 Tries\n
+Guess the number in 10 Tries

 Number changes every time you run the program
 (Python programming for beginners)